anssilaitila/shared-files/README.txt

 Installing and getting started with organizing your files is super simple when you are using Shared Files plugin.
 Let's see how!

-Start managing your files in a team right inside WordPress admin with 2 steps:
+Start managing your files right inside WordPress admin with 2 steps:

 1. Add some documents/files from WP admin > Shared Files > File Management.
 2. Insert one of these shortcodes to any page or post on your site.